-A new “buy now pay later” option is Afterpay but it too has a high interest downside if you don’t pay the full amount by the due date.
+A recent and increasingly popular “buy now pay later” option is Afterpay, but it too has a high interest downside if you don’t pay the full amount by the due date.

 Check out what our friends at Choice say about the pros and cons of this new form of quick credit HERE.